snonux/foo.zone/notes/search-inside-yourself.md

 The aim of developing emotional intelligence is to help you optimize yourself and function at an even higher level than what you are already capable of.
 Emotional skillfulness frees us from emotional compulsion.
 Neuroplasticity tells us that we can intentionally change our brains with training.

 It is possible to train the brain to overcome even serious emotional disorders; just imagine the possibility of using it to greatly improve the quality of our emotional lives.
 This also works with physical pain.
 Suffering can be trained "away."
 Brain.
 Trainable.
 Good.

+Social skills are highly trainable and can also help others love you, by the way.

 ## Train at the Level of Physiology